Ontraport/frontend-interview-test-long/README.md

 ###Test Parameters:
 1. This test doesn't have a time limit, but we are interested in how long it takes you to complete as much as you did.
-A general it took me _ hours will do.
+A general: 'it took me _ hours' will do.
 2. Extra Credit Requirements are not required for submission.
 3. You are free to use any framework(s) of your choice as long as all requirements are met.
 4. Feel free to structure your code in any way you want.
 We want to see how you do things.
-5. If you want to attempt the extra credit: Check in /resources for box.js its a localstorage framework.
+5. If you want to attempt the extra credit: Check in /resources for box.js it's a localstorage framework.
 It works for anything that supports window.localstorage its kinda buggy for anything else but will get the job done.
 You don't have to use it but it there if you want to.

 ###Example: